theEDdanny/WAF-Bypass-for-Beautiful-Soup/README.md

 Little side note: When building this dictionary make sure it is letter for letter! if one letter is wrong this will not work.
 I know from personal experence that building this dictionary is a tedious task.
 But the end result is rewarding!

-In the end it should look something like this
+In the end it should look something like this (These values vary for each client)
 ```
 offerup_headers = {
             'Accept': 'text/html,application/xhtml+xml,application/xml;q=0.9,image/avif,image/'